Ken Bates: Chelsea F.C.

 Bates spent 21 years at Chelsea, during which time he attracted the headlines on many occasions and employed no fewer than nine managers.
 His match-day programme notes, in which he often attacked various individuals, were also controversial.
 In 2002, he was sued for libel by Chelsea supporter David Johnstone after describing fans' group, the Chelsea Independent Supporters Association, as parasites; Bates settled out of court without accepting liability.

 During the 1990s, he was involved in a bitter dispute with Chelsea benefactor and vice-chairman, Matthew Harding, over the club's direction, which led to Harding's being banned from the Chelsea boardroom.
 The dispute was ultimately ended by Harding's death in a helicopter crash in October 1996.
 Bates sparked further controversy the following year when he said of Harding, "I don't believe evil should triumph and he was an evil man ...
 This is a much happier ship at Chelsea now he's no longer around".

 By the end of his chairmanship, Stamford Bridge had been substantially refurbished and modernised, while he had become (at the time) Chelsea's most successful chairman.
 The club had won several major trophies and were consistently finishing in the top six of the Premier League, even finishing third and just four points behind champions Manchester United in 1999, as well as qualifying for the UEFA Champions League with a top-class playing squad containing Gianfranco Zola, Roberto Di Matteo, Graeme Le Saux, Marcel Desailly and Jimmy Floyd Hasselbaink.
 However, its future was threatened by an estimated debt burden of £80 million, yet it was secured against the club's ground, Stamford Bridge.
 In 2003, he sold the club to Russian oil billionaire Roman Abramovich for a sum of £140 million, making a £17 million profit.
-Bruce Buck, the current chairman, was in charge of the club's sale to Roman Abramovich.
+Bruce Buck, the chairman from 2004 until 2022, was in charge of the club's sale to Roman Abramovich.
 After the takeover, Bates was investigated by the Financial Services Authority (FSA) for allegedly owning undeclared shares in Chelsea Village plc, but the case was eventually dropped.
 He stayed on as club chairman until March 2004, when he announced his resignation.
-Within a couple of weeks of his departure, he was back in the limelight as he wrote a one-off column in the Bolton Wanderers matchday programme, incidentally and somewhat ironically against Chelsea.
+Within a couple of weeks of his departure, he was back in the limelight as he wrote a one-off column in the Bolton Wanderers matchday programme, when their visitors were Chelsea.

 Partick Thistle

 In June 1986, Bates purchased a controlling interest in Scottish club Partick Thistle for around £100,000 via a share issue after being made aware of their financial problems by their chairman Miller Reid, who was an acquaintance.
 Bates installed veteran former Chelsea player Derek Johnstone as manager with the intention of using Partick as a feeder club for Chelsea (Billy Dodds and Colin West were loaned from the Blues to the Jags, with John McNaught also linked to both clubs).
-In April 1989, a group of local businessman including new chairman Jim Donald purchased Bates' shareholding in the Glasgow club.
+In April 1989, a group of local businessmen including new chairman Jim Donald purchased Bates' shareholding in the Glasgow club.